marcel-baur/rust-project/README.md

 Users will be able to choose what to do with the music by either downloading it to their drive or streaming it through the network.

-## How to build the project
+## Usage

+There are two ways to use the MEFF-Application:

+#### Shell-App

-If you want create a new peer network use the following command:
+If you want create a new peer network using the following command:

 `cargo run <your name> <port>`